ckan/ckan/doc/index.rst

 This Administration Guide covers how to set up and manage `CKAN <http://ckan.org>`_ (Comprehensive Knowledge Archive Network) software.

+* The first two sections cover your two options for installing CKAN: package or source install.
-* The first half of the Guide covers installation and common administration tasks, including theming and authorization.
+* The rest of the first half of the Guide, up to :doc:`authorization`, cover setup and basic admin.
-* The second half (from :doc:`developer-install` onwards) covers advanced tasks, including extensions and forms.
+* The second half of the Guide, from :doc:`prepare-extensions` onwards, covers advanced tasks, including extensions and forms.

 For high-level information on what CKAN is, see the `CKAN website <http://ckan.org>`_.